 Wildlife in Murchison Falls National Park Uganda

-The park is a home to 76 species of mammals including the four of the bi five land animals which feature as Wildlife in Murchison Falls Park.
-The big four in Murchison Falls National Park include; Elephants, buffaloes, leopard and lion.
-The Rhinos were present in the park but due to excessive poaching that characterized Uganda’s protected areas during the turbulent times of 1970s and early 80s, they faced extinction in the year 1983.
-However, they were later re -introduced and are being bred in the adjacent Rhino Sanctuary with the view of re-introducing them in the wilderness.
+The park is home to 76 species of mammals including the four of the big five land animals which feature as Wildlife in Murchison Falls Park.
+The big four in Murchison Falls National Park include; Elephants, buffaloes, leopard, and lion.
+The Rhinos were present in the park but due to excessive poaching that characterized Uganda’s protected areas during the turbulent times of the 1970s and early 80s, they faced extinction in the year 1983.
+However, they were later reintroduced and are being bred in the adjacent Rhino Sanctuary with the view of re-introducing them in the wilderness.

 Uganda kob: This belongs to the antelope family.
-The Uganda kob has a reddish brown coat with a white under belly and white eye ring.
-The male Uganda kobs are usually bigger than the females and have lyre horns that curve backwards then forward.
+The Uganda kob has a reddish-brown coat with a white underbelly and white eye-ring.
+The male Uganda kobs are usually bigger than the females and have lyre horns that curve backward then forward.
 The front legs of these kobs are black.
 Uganda kobs usually live in groups of 40 or less.

 Lions: These can be occasionally sighted in Murchison falls National Park.
-Lions are part of the big cate family and are muscular, deep chested with rounded heads.
-Most of the African lion males can distinguished from their females by the presence of a mane around the necks and heads of male African lions which is clearly absent in females but there quite many cases in Africa where the males also don’t have a mane or have a very short and thin one.
+Lions are part of the big cate family and are muscular, deep-chested with rounded heads.
+Most of the African lion males can be distinguished from their females by the presence of a mane around the necks and heads of male African lions which are clearly absent in females but there quite many cases in Africa where the males also don’t have a mane or have a very short and thin one.